duparq/hwa/README.md

 License
 =======

 HWA is free software.
-See the license page for license information.
+See the @ref license "license" page for license information.

 <hr>